wbroem/gfcat/README.md

 * The contents of this repository might change dramatically without notice.

 ---
-Several publications on this work are in preparation.
-Prior to that, **if you use the contents of this repository in your work, cite it with the Zenodo identifier**:
+Several publications are in preparation.
+Prior to that, **if you use the contents of this repository in your research, cite it with the Zenodo identifier**:
 `TO BE CREATED`

 ***Please also cite the gPhoton project on which this work is based**: